This page will help you understand Virginia alcohol laws and avoid expensive fines or even jail. Also wasted time and

 For those 21 or older, it’s illegal to operate with a BAC of 0.08% or higher.
 Or if an impairment enough to be unable to operate safely.
-And for those under 21, it’s a BAC of 0.02% or higher.
+For those under 21, it’s a BAC of 0.02% or higher.
 Or an impairment enough they can’t operate safely.
 However, an officer determines that.
 So it’s very subjective.

 The state fines up to $2,500 those found guilty of BWI.
 It also jails them for up to 12 months.
 They must complete an Alcohol Safety Action Program.
 Finally, the state suspends their operator’s license for up to 12 months.
 That’s for a first conviction.
 The suspension is for up to three years for subsequent convictions.

-The state punishes those who use their right to decline a BAC test.
+The state punishes those who use their Constitutional right to decline a BAC test.
 To do so it suspends their operator’s license for up to 24 months.